5.4 Procedure for Reporting Harassment

 - If the matter may constitute Title IX Sexual Harassment or Interpersonal Violence: Title IX and Interpersonal Violence Response Office - 513-745-3046, 332 Gallagher Student Center;

-- If the matter may constitute Title IX Sexual Harassment or Interpersonal Violence: Xavier’s Advocacy and Prevention Coordinator - (513)-904-9013;
+- If the matter may constitute Title IX Sexual Harassment or Interpersonal Violence: Xavier’s Campus Advocacy Coordinator - (513)-904-9013;

 - Human Resources - (513)-745-3638 Alumni Center, Room 132,